Cruising the Norwegian Joy Review

 The Buffet

-The buffet on the Norwegian Joy is hit-and-miss.
-We only went there for breakfast, lunch, and sometimes late-night snacks.
+The buffet on the Norwegian Joy was a mix of hits and misses for us.
+We mainly went there for breakfast, lunch, and the occasional late-night snack.

-You’ll find soft-serve ice cream, hand-scooped ice cream, cakes, cookies, and other pastries for dessert.
-Standouts were the chocolate praline cake, coconut cheesecake, and rocky road ice cream.
+Desserts didn’t disappoint, with soft-serve ice cream, hand-scooped ice cream, cakes, cookies, and pastries.
+Our favorites included the chocolate praline cake, coconut cheesecake, and Rocky Road ice cream.

-Starbucks machines are also available in the buffet.
+For coffee lovers, Starbucks machines are conveniently located in the buffet area.

 The Local

-The Local is the 24-hour pub.
-The menu consisted of salads, wings, burgers, hot dogs, Reubens, nachos, pretzel balls, spinach dip, and other pub-like food items.
+As the 24-hour pub onboard, the menu included staples like salads, wings, burgers, hot dogs, Reubens, nachos, pretzel balls, spinach dip, and other classic pub fare.
+While the food wasn’t exceptional, it was satisfying and paired perfectly with a cold beer.

-A small arcade (separate from the Galaxy pavilion) is located in the corner of the Local.
+A small arcade (separate from the Galaxy Pavilion) is tucked away in the corner of the Local, adding a bit of fun to the space.

 Manhattan | Taste | Savor